 Children of this age are curious about their world and ambitious to learn.
 Because toddlers develop so quickly, they crave stimulating activities, which are offered at ABC.
 The program promotes critical thinking, imagination, communication, socialization, and motor skill development.

 Toddlers retain vast amounts of information through their play experiences.
-With the use of the Buttercups® curriculum, children engage in activities such as story time, number concepts, cause-effect relationships, sign language, sensory experience, music, arts & crafts, and dancing, just to name a few.
+The children engage in activities such as story time, number concepts, cause-effect relationships, sign language, sensory experience, music, arts & crafts, and dancing, just to name a few.
 Though the daily program is structured, there are also opportunities for free play that help support individuality.
 Whenever weather permits, the toddlers have a daily outing to the park or around the local neighborhood.
 In addition to daily activities, toddlers also take part in monthly enrichment classes in yoga, dance, soccer, STEAM, and Spanish language.

 The toddler day follows a predictable daily routine.
 Parents receive a monthly calendar and newsletter listing the theme, shape, color and sign that the children will be learning.
 Additionally, parents receive an emailed progress report that includes detailed information about the child’s day, along with photos and sometimes videos of their child in action.